adam-cyclones/didi/README.md

 yarn install
 ```
 didi is split into packages so that we can work on what we need to.
-Every didi package has the same scripts to `build`, simply run `yarn build-all`
+Every didi package has the same scripts to `build`, run `yarn build-all`

 Here are all the build commands if you wish you build just one package
 ```json